Your cart is currently empty!

 Cisco was the first Good Stuff sofa we ever bought in 2013, and we still have it (now featuring a few marker streaks) in our den.
 For those of you also living in New York City, you can find Cisco in ABC Carpet & Home, and I liked being able to go sit and test out the sofa before buying.
-(Now that I also own Stem and Savvy Rest sofas, I can vouch that those are comfortable, too).
+(Now that I also own Medley (formerly Stem) and Savvy Rest sofas, I can vouch that those are comfortable, too).

 When I bought my Cisco, not all of their models were free of flame retardants, and I had to pay more for the “Inside Green” option.
 In addition to the absence of flame retardants, this version of a Cisco sofa is filled with organic down and natural latex instead of polyurethane foam.
 Because Cisco uses wool in their sofas, they are naturally flame resistant and meet even the old flammability laws.
 The wood used is FSC certified, and any wooden parts of the sofa are treated with low-VOCs finishes.
 If you go with a Cisco couch, ask them if anything contains flame retardants (and don’t trust the sales people at ABC–they were unreliable in my experience.)

 While we love our sofa, my husband is annoyed by how it constantly leaks feathers.